 General Principles

-3.1 All legacy products active prior to the approval of this PP will remain on their current Alternative Payment Mechanism.

-3.2 The settlement of balancing energy for all new Specific Balancing products shall be based on Marginal Pricing if the criteria in paragraph 2.3 are met.
+3.1 The settlement of balancing energy for all new Specific Balancing products shall be based on Marginal Pricing if the criteria in paragraph 2.3 are met.

-3.3 The TSO may evaluate any new products to determine whether they are in scope of the outlined criteria.
+3.2 The TSO may evaluate any new products to determine whether they are in scope of the outlined criteria.
 Alternative settlement methods may be used when the criteria in paragraph 2.3 cannot be met.

-3.4 If any new products meet one or more of the criteria (a) to (c), the ESO will perform an assessment to determine whether use of an alternative pricing method is more economically efficient.
+33. If any new products meet one or more of the criteria (a) to (c), the NESO will perform an assessment to determine whether use of an alternative pricing method is more economically efficient.

-3.5 That assessment will include the elements outlined in Article 6(14) of Regulation (EU) 2019/943:
+3.4 That assessment will include the elements outlined in Article 6(14) of Regulation (EU) 2019/943: